Dogs are natural-born predators. They like to run, hunt, chase after wildlife, and get dirty.

 Adult ticks are not created the same.
 While male ticks aren’t much fun to deal with, the biggest threat to your dog is the adult female tick.
 To survive, female ticks need to feed so they can mate and breed.

 What to look for: When assessing an adult tick, look at their size, the number of legs, and markings on their backs.
 Before feeding, adult ticks are about ¼ of an inch.
-Male and females are usually flat and oval or teardrop shaped.
+Males and females are usually flat and oval or teardrop-shaped.
 But, females usually have off-white spots or stripes.

 Engorged adult ticks